· 4 min read

 • Topping: A thin film of minced lamb worked with tomato, onion, pepper, parsley

-Cheese on a dish that had none
+Cheese on a round that had none

-The dairy that defines this version cuts against that lineage.
-Traditional lahmacun carries no cheese, and the kaşarlı reading is a late move, the same impulse that thickens the dough or adds cheese to suit a newer palate.
-Kaşar itself is the standard Turkish melting cheese, a firm cow's-milk wheel often called a Turkish cheddar and tied by name to the broader Balkan kaşkaval family, a cheese with a long record of its own laid onto a flatbread that historically refused it.
+The dairy that defines this version is the late move, the same impulse that thickens the dough to suit a newer palate.
+Kaşar is no novelty, a cheese with a long Balkan record of its own, but it was laid onto a flatbread that historically went without any cheese at all, and onto one that had spent its whole life defined by how little sat on top of it.

 Read next